humayunj/Goals-2018/README.md

 #### Projects
 - [X] Release GunFire Engine
 - [ ] Create a conversation bot using ML implement in conversation website
-- [ ] Create conversation website as WebApp using AngularJs and Rect
+- [ ] Create conversation website as WebApp using AngularJs and React

 #### Design and management